vmware/powershell-module-for-vmware-cloud-foundation/docs/functions/Connect-VCFManager.md

 ```

 ### Description
-Connect to the SDDC Manager and stores the credentials in a base64 string.
+The Connect-VCFManager cmdlet connects to the specified SDDC Manager and stores the credentials
-It is required once per session before running all other cmdlets.
+in a base64 string.
+It is required once per session before running all other cmdlets

 ### Examples
 #### Example 1